For agents

 ### How it works

-- Developers install the CLI, point it at a Polygon wallet, and earn USDC for the ad slot — the
+- Developers install the CLI, point it at a Polygon wallet, and earn USDC for the ad line across

 - Brands launch a campaign, bid in an open auction, and pay only for verified views.
 A click is